 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As disclosed in Note 1 to the financial statements, the Company recorded a net loss of \$1.4 million, used cash in operations of \$9.4 million for the year ended December 31, 2021 and presented an accumulated deficit of \$13.5 million.
+As disclosed in Note 1 to the financial statements, for the year ended December 31, 2022, the Company recorded a net loss of \$5.6 million, used cash in operations of \$6.5 million, and at December 31, 2022, had an accumulated deficit of \$19.1 million.
 Management evaluated the Company's liquidity within one year after the date of issuance of the consolidated financial statements to determine if there is substantial doubt about the Company's ability to continue as a going concern.
+Management has concluded that, based on its current plans and projections, the Company will be able to satisfy its liquidity requirements for more than one year from when these financial statements were issued.
 In the preparation of the liquidity assessment, management applied judgment to estimate the projected cash flows of the Company, including the following: (i) projected cash outflows, (ii) projected cash inflows, and (iii) excess availability levels under the Company's existing line of credit financing.
-The cash flow projections were based on known or planned cash requirements for operating and financing costs.
-Management believes, based on the Company's forecast, that current working capital and capital expenditure financing is sufficient to fund operations and satisfy the Company's obligations as they come due within one year after the date of issuance of the consolidated financial statements.

 We identified management's evaluation of the Company's ability to continue as a going concern and related disclosures as a critical audit matter due to the significant judgments and assumptions used by management in preparing the Company's forecasted cash flows and the risk of bias in management's judgments and assumptions in estimating these cash flows.
-Auditing these judgments and assumptions required a high degree of auditor judgment and increased auditor effort required to address these matters actual results.
+Auditing these judgments and assumptions required a high degree of auditor judgment and increased auditor effort required to address these matters.